al0vya/gpu-mwdg2/README.md

 In the `gpu-mwdg2\cases` folder there are folders for a few commonly-used test cases with scripts that automatically preprocess files, run simulations and postprocess results.

-For example, to run simulations for the conical island test case, copy the folder `gpu-mwdg2\cases\conical-island` to `gpu-mwdg2\out\build\x64-Release`, open a command prompt in `gpu-mwdg2\out\build\x64-Release\conical-island`, create a folder called `results` and then run `python simulate.py`.
+For example, to run simulations for the conical island test case, simply run `python simulate.py` in the command.
 The `simulate.py` script will create all the necessary files for running the simulation, run the simulation and plot the results in `results` as `.png` files:

 - `runtimes-hw`
 - `runtimes-mw`